Chruus/Cetruus/README.md

 This is one of those projects that I just keep adding on to whenever I think of ideas for it, so it probably won't ever be finished.
 That said, I'll try to continue posting compiled versions every once and a while when I get to a generally stable stopping point.

+**Note:** I am just a guy and can't pay Microsoft, so Windows will tell you that "Windows protected your PC."
+Feel free to read the code if you don't trust it, but the first time you open it you'll need to click "more info" then "run anyway."

 Features:
 - Saving high scores after closing the app
 - Seven-bag (you can never get three of the same tetromino in a row & prevents droughts)